-There are currently three different styles of castles which stand as icons to Disneyland (the Magic Kingdom in Florida) parks around the world.
-Restaurants, shops, displays and even attractions call the various fairy-tale buildings home.
+There are currently three different styles of castles which stand as icons to Disneyland (plus the Magic Kingdom in Florida) parks around the world.
+Restaurants, shops, displays, and even attractions call the various fairy-tale buildings home.

 These testaments to dreams and magic each have their own special features depending on which park they are found within.
-Join ITM as we take a tour around the world and compare the castles which grace the theme parks of the Walt Disney Company.
+Join Inside the Magic as we take a tour around the world and compare the castles (in our 2 part series) which grace the theme parks of the Walt Disney Company.

-There are three theme parks that lay claim to the original castle style that Walt used as a centerpiece of very first theme park in the 1950’s.
+There are three theme parks that lay claim to the original castle style that Walt used as a centerpiece of the very first theme park in the 1950s.
 Sleeping Beauty’s castle was inspired by Germany’s Neuschwanstein Castle.

 Disneyland Park, Anaheim

 The original castle that opened with Disneyland in 1955 still stands as the icon to the theme park as well as the gateway to Fantasyland.
 Within the castle is a series of three-dimensional animated scenes depicting the story of the castle’s namesake, Sleeping Beauty.
 The story culminates with an ominous transformation; Maleficent transforms into a fire breathing dragon.

 The castle is only 77 feet tall, but may seem larger thanks to the use of forced perspective construction at the upper levels.

 Hong Kong Disneyland

 Practically an exact copy of the castle in Anaheim, Sleeping Beauty’s Castle closed forever on January 1, 2018.
 The building is currently undergoing a major $1.4 billion renovation.
 When the new structure opens in 2020 for the park’s 15th anniversary, it will tout taller towers and feature scenes from several Disney princess experiences (the rose from “Beauty and the Beast,” a poison apple from “Snow White,” and Cinderella’s grand carriage).